Frequently Asked Questions

 If you would like translation services during your appointment, please ask the school registrar to call the Language Line for live translation.
 The kindergarten registration application is offered in English, Spanish, Amharic, Dari and Arabic.

-Proof of legal guardianship or legal custody is required if the person registering the child is not listed as a parent on the child’s birth certificate.
+The legal guardian needs to register the child.
+If the person registering the child is not listed as a parent on the child’s birth certificate.
 Proof of legal guardianship or custody requires a legal document signed by a judge verifying legal custody or legal guardianship.
 Note: A notarized statement from the parent is usually not sufficient for enrollment.

 Documents Needed